-What is budget reconciliation?
+What is the budget reconciliation?

 How does the “Byrd Rule” limit reconciliation?

-In its early years, the reconciliation process was used to pass unrelated policies that barely resembled the instructions laid out by the budget resolution.
-To prevent future abuses, in 1985, the Senate adopted the Byrd rule.
+In its early years, the reconciliation process was used to pass unrelated policies or amendments that barely resembled the instructions laid out by the budget resolution.
+To prevent future abuses, in 1985, the Senate adopted the Byrd Rule.
 Passed into law in 1990, this rule essentially prohibits Senators from including provisions in reconciliation bills that are unrelated to the deficit reduction goals.
 The Byrd rule prevents reconciliation bills from increasing the deficit beyond the years covered by the budget resolution, making any changes to Social Security, or enacting policies that only incidentally affect the budget.
 The Byrd rule shapes key decisions for every reconciliation bill.
 For instance, the Bush tax cuts were designed to sunset in 10 years to avoid increasing the deficit beyond the budget resolution’s time horizon, which has led to an annual Congressional debate about how or whether to extend them further.

 How has Congress used reconciliation in the past?